My Personal Inside Tips for an Amazing Holiday in New York City

 There are a lot of hotels in New York, and probably most of them are not that good.
 The first thing you should do is to decide where in New York you should stay.
 My recommendation is Soho.
 Why?
 Because it is close to everything and from Soho, you can easily transport yourself to other areas of New York.
 Also, it is a friendly and fun neighborhood.
 To find a good hotel always start by searching on Tripadvisor.
 There you can see what hotels got good grades from guests and current price point.

-I have stayed in a few hotels in the area, and the hotels I recommend are Soho Grand www.sohogrand.com, an upscale hotel that will give you a good experience.
-If you want a cheaper hotel, I recommend Hampton Inn http://hamptoninn3.hilton.com that is good enough.
+I have stayed in a few hotels in the area, and the hotel I recommend are Soho Grand www.sohogrand.com, an upscale hotel that will give you a good experience.

 Do you like walking? – Start here